Prisoner Swaps.Why Terrorists Must Not Be Released

 Gilad`s capture and detainment is a crime against humanity.
 Yet Human Rights Watch and Amnesty have not condemned Hamas.
 If Israel were in the dock instead, imagine how active and strident the PR releases of these NGOs would be.

-US: “No Negotiations With Terrorists”
+US: “No Negotiations With Terrorists”

 The US does not suffer Israels qualms.
-They have officially declared they will not negotiate with terrorists and thats that.
-Knowing this is not a negotiating card it is no wonder no American soldier has been kidnapped.
+They have officially declared they will not negotiate with terrorists and that

 On the other hand Israel has given way before and will almost surely do so again.
 The Israeli public is unable to tolerate the tears of the distressed families on Hebrew TV.
 It is more than likely that this lone Israeli soldier will be exchanged for hordes of Palestinian prisoners in Israeli jails serving their guilty verdicts.

-“Without Blood On Their Hands”
+“Without Blood On Their Hands”

 Israel is obsessed with the principle of ransoming its captives.
 Relevant historical references are to be found in the Torah and commentaries.
 And many actual instances have been recorded during the millennia of our exile.

 However, it was only after the establishment of the Jewish State that our obsession for ransoming our soldiers or civilians was exploited by our enemies demanding the release of greater and greater numbers of terrorists.
-In bending to these demands Israel has agreed to release only those “without blood on their hands”, i.e. those who did not kill.
+In bending to these demands Israel has agreed to release only those “without blood on their hands”, i.e. those who did not kill.

 Particularly aggravating is the fact that we pardon the accomplices who plan, aid and abet.
 It is moot whether the planners and aiders are not more guilty that the killers.
 For knowing Israel will release them for not having blood on their hands uplifts their morale and encourages others.